DariePOP/PopPingPong/ReadMe.txt

     (or using brew)

 Windows
-    copy the SDL2.dll into the sources folder
+    copy the corresponding SDL2.dll at the root of the sources folder the dll version must be compatible with the freepascal version

 Compile using FreePascal 3.2.2 https://www.freepascal.org/download.html